vasanth2k3/firstweb/README.md

 # firstweb
-This is my first website using HTML and CSS
+This is my first website using HTML and CSS regarding a simple job application